OloOcki/awesome-citygml/README.md

 2️⃣1️⃣ countries + 1️⃣ artificial! **||** 6️⃣3️⃣ regions/cities + 1️⃣ artificial!

+More than 2️⃣1️⃣5️⃣ mln buildings freely available - see more details in the [paper](https://isprs-archives.copernicus.org/articles/XLVIII-4-2024/493/2024/)!

 # Tags

 Follow the tags to discover what is inside the dataset!